agrc/gis.utah.gov/sharing/open-sgid/index.md

 If you've never used GitHub issues before, click here to watch a short tutorial (TBA) about creating an issue.

-If you've still got questions after reading this, {% include contact.html subject="SGID Data Additions" contact=site.data.contacts.sgid text='reach out to ' hide-punctuation=true %}, or anyone else on the [AGRC team]({% link about/contact/index.html %}).
+If you've still got questions after reading this, {% include contact.html subject="SGID Data Additions" contact=site.data.contacts.sgid text='reach out to ' hide-punctuation=true %}, or anyone else on the [UGRC team]({% link about/contact/index.html %}).

 ### Step 1: 📋 Qualifications (You)
 {: .text-left}